YixiongDing/Software-Requirements-Analysis/SRA.md

 ### Types of inconsistencies
 1. Terminology clash
     - Same concept different names
-2. Talking about organising meetings:
+    - Talking about organising meetings:
         - Attendants to the meeting...
-        - ... somewhere else...
         - Participants to the meeting...
-3. Designation clash
+2. Designation clash
     - Same name different concepts
-4. Talking about organising meetings:
+    - Talking about organising meetings:
         - The meeting shall be cancelled if participants decline the invitation
-        - ... somewhere else...
         - Participants that cannot attend the meeting will be sent agenda and minutes
-5. Structure clash
+3. Structure clash
     - Same concept different structures
-6. Talking about organising meetings:
+    - Talking about organising meetings:
         - Two different stakeholders talking about available times
             - Monday between 11am and 3.30pm
             - 30-minute slots on Monday at 9.30am and 1pm
-7. Strong conflict
+4. Strong conflict
     - Always inconsistent when considered together
     - In logic: R1 AND R2 is always FALSE
-8. Talking about organising meetings:
+    - Talking about organising meetings:
         - The constraints of a participant may not be disclosed to anyone else
-        - ... somewhere else...
         - The meeting initiator should know the participants’ constraints
-9. Weak conflict
+5. Weak conflict
     - Not always inconsistent together
     - Unless a Boundary Condition (must be feasible) happens
         - Then it becomes a strong conflict
-10. Talking about a library system
+    - Talking about a library system
         - A borrower shall return a borrowed book within two weeks
-        - ... somewhere else...
         - A borrower should keep a borrowed book as long as they need it
             - What if they need the borrowed book longer than two weeks?

 ### Handling inconsistencies
 1. Terminology, designation and structure clashes